Giuseppe Fanaro

 Killer:

-Giuseppe Fanaro was a known member of the Morello gang.
-He claimed to be a wine and oil merchant based in Rivington Street, and had previous charges for counterfeiting in the Winter of 1902.
-He was arrested on the night of the Barrel Murder in 1903.
-He had been involved in an argument outside the saloon at 8 Prince St, when the police intervened.
-He produced a firearms license to explain the pistol he was carrying but was arrested on disorderly conduct.
-About fifteen minutes after Fanaro was locked up he was bailed out.
-He was fined $10 the following morning in the Tombs police court.
+Giuseppe Fanaro was a known member of the Morello gang, arriving in New York in February 1902.
+He claimed to be a wine and oil merchant based in Rivington Street, and had charges for counterfeiting in the Winter of 1902.
+Fanaro was arrested on the night of the Barrel Murder in 1903.
+He had been involved in an argument outside the saloon at 8 Prince Street, when the police intervened he produced a firearms license to explain the pistol he was carrying, but was arrested for disorderly conduct.
+About fifteen minutes after Fanaro was locked up he was bailed out, and fined $10 the following morning in the police court.

-On Monday 20th April, Fanaro was dismissed from the Barrel Murder trial due to lack of evidence, he was then called as a witness.
+On Monday 20th April, 1903, Fanaro was dismissed from the Barrel Murder trial due to lack of evidence, he was then called as a witness.
 He was dismissed from court and arrested again for perjury.
-He had claimed in court to not know Madonia, but the Secret Service had been trailing him and had records of him with Madonia on the days leading up to the killing.
-He was given bail at three thousand dollars.
+He had claimed in court to not know the victim, but the Secret Service had been trailing Fanaro and had records of him with Madonia on the days leading up to the killing.
+He was granted bail at $3000.

 Antonio Ganci, a counterfeiter, was arrested when he presented himself to Hamilton Avenue police station on Saturday 22nd February.
-He explained the presence of his letter in the dead mans pocket by saying he was unable to read, and often called on Marchinne to read his mail.
-The police also arrested Fanaro, Ganci’s brother in law, at 158 Ninth Street.
+He explained the presence of his letter in the dead mans pocket by saying he was unable to read, and often helped Marchinne to read his mail.
+The police also arrested Fanaro, Ganci’s brother-in-law, at 158 Ninth Street.
 Fanaro described himself as a longshoreman working in Brooklyn for a fruit importing company.
 No charges were filed.
-It was thought that Marchinne was killed by the Mafia in relation to a murder case in Sicily before Marchinne had come to America.
+It was thought that Marchinne was killed by the Mafia in relation to a murder case in Sicily.

 In November 1913, Fanaro was walking home early one morning when he was shot by four men.
 He was taken to hospital where he later died.